Loading...

 | Tax treatment | Not tax deductible | May be tax deductible |

 Many businesses need both shareholder protection insurance and key person insurance for complete protection.
+Directors of listed companies also face new disclosure obligations under the UK Sustainability Reporting Standards, which require board-level governance of sustainability risks from January 2027.

 Shareholder protection insurance is a policy that provides funds for surviving shareholders to buy shares from the estate of a deceased or critically ill shareholder.
 It works alongside a cross-option agreement to ensure shares stay within the business.